Museums & Science Centers

 - The United States’ wide network of national parks, wildlife refuges, and other public lands, along with their visitor centers and outreach programs, can benefit from the dynamic and interactive Emriver stream tables to show how rivers work and how to conserve them.
 Emriver models are used at the USGS Grand Canyon Monitoring and Research Center, the Silvio O. Conte National Fish & Wildlife Refuge, and the Bureau of Land Management office in Glen Allen, Alaska.

-- spectrUM Discovery Area
+- SpectrUM Discovery Area

 - The Louisiana Art & Science Museum uses their Em3 and Emflume1 to educate visiting classes about human-river interactions.